StatisticalRethinkingJulia/SR2StanPluto.jl/README.md

 From v5 onwards the basis will no longer be StatisticalRethinking.jl but RegressionAndOtherStories.jl.
 Both packages have very similar content, but StatisticalRethinking.jl uses Plots.jl while RegressionAndOtherStories.jl is using Makie.jl.

-Tagged version 4.2.0 is the last more or less complete set of scripts covering chapters 1 to 11.
+Tagged version 4.2.0 is the last more or less complete set of scripts covering `the old` chapters 1 to 11.

 Only converted/updated notebooks are in the `notebooks` directory.